fuglaro/valance/README.md

 Additional actions can include:
 * Creating a new row in another table linked by a relationship (if permitted).
-* Open a link passing in the database, the selected row identies, and an authentication token (time limited JWT) that can be placed back to perform further queries.
+* Open a link passing in the database, the selected row identies, and an authentication token (time limited encrypted JWT) that can be placed back to perform further queries.

 Actions have:
 * Icon